 The River Region United Way currently funds more than 90 programs and works closely with 40+ affiliate agencies in four key focus areas: Health, Education, Financial Stability and Basic Needs.
 While these programs directly impact nearly 135,000 lives every year, there are sometimes very specific needs for programs and services that still need to be addressed.
-In 2017, RRUW is pleased to announce its first Community Impact Grants to help bridge existing service gaps.
+In 2017, RRUW was pleased to announce its first Community Investment Grants to help bridge existing service gaps.
 These grants will focus only on Autauga and Elmore counties and are open to area nonprofit organizations, including RRUW affiliate agencies, that can help address these needs.

 What sets the United Way apart from other organizations in the River Region is the fact that we assess community needs before we fund programs to address those needs.
 Volunteers serving on our Community Impact Council recently conducted community needs surveys of nearly 100 local citizens and more than 50 community leaders in Autauga and Elmore counties to help identify and prioritize needs.

 These surveys addressed the community’s perceptions of the most pressing local issues and priorities, and the community’s perceptions of how well these issues were being addressed.
 Based on the results of these assessments, it was determined that immediate assistance is needed to help address food insecurity, and also for children with autism and learning disabilities.
-The Community Impact Grants will help bridge gaps in services for people served in Autauga and Elmore counties.
+The Community Investment Grants will help bridge gaps in services for people served in Autauga and Elmore counties.

 - Financial Stability/Basic Needs – Projects up to $15,400